mscatto/ocelot/README.md

-# Ocelot Media Manager v0.3a
+# Ocelot Media Manager v0.2c
+c
 Ocelot is an audio player and library organizer, built using Qt and TagLib.
 It's aim is to create a player light on resources by utilizing near-stock Qt Widgets, while also retaining some of the native look-and-feel of each platform.